Select Page

 General Guidelines

-Failure to follow SEASnet Lab Policy may result in the temporary loss of your SEASnet account and/or further disciplinary action by the Engineering Dean of Students.
+Failure to comply with SEASnet Lab Policies may result in the temporary suspension of your SEASnet account and/or further disciplinary action by the Engineering Dean of Students.

-The SEASnet Lab Policies are in addition to the User Agreement you accepted when you first established your SEASnet account, and the campus policies documented at https://www.it.ucla.edu/it-ucla/it-policies-practices
+These policies are in addition to the SEASnet User Agreement you accepted when creating your account, as well as the campus policies outlined at UCLA IT Policies.

-SEASnet strongly recommends all users educate themselves regarding the personal risks involved in illegal file-sharing or copyright infringement by reading the information posted at the University of California’s Office of the President: http://www.ucop.edu/information-technology-services/initiatives/universitywide-copyright-policies-and-guidance-.html
+SEASnet strongly encourages all users to educate themselves on the personal risks of illegal file-sharing and copyright infringement by reviewing the information provided by the University of California’s Office of the President: Policies and Guidance.

 Facility Use Policy